lukevanin/autonomous-robot/README.md

 This may be due to insufficient detail captured through scanning, or it may be a result of inaccurate tracking leading to deformations in the map.
 These two issues can often be resolved by re-scanning the affected area, reducing interference, or improving lighting.

 The robot may also fail to find a path trhough a region if there is insufficient  space between obstacles.
 Ensure there is at least one meter or more of open space between obstacles.

+## Code

+TODO: Document architecture

+## Future

+Sundry list of ideas for further experimentation.

+- Render the heightmap in hardware (instead of using the Field / Blob software renderer).
+- Use planes detected by ARKit for producing the occupancy grid.
+Note that planes may extend through and under obstacles so this may require additional online obstacle avoidance measures.
+- Use ARFrame depth buffer for obstacle detection and avoidence while moving.
+- Use front-facing camera for depth while using rear-facing camera for world tracking, on lower-end devices (iPhoneX).
+- Use image recognition for estimating location.
+Use depth map only for collision avoidance.

 ## License